 Flipping the switch from sex being evil to something beautiful after saying “I do” can be extremely difficult.
 Therefore, it’s important for wives to remember that God desires for married couples to fully enjoy sexuality.
 “Eat, friends; drink and imbibe deeply, O lovers” (Song of Solomon 5:1, NASB).
 Christian women often struggle giving themselves permission to be sensual within marriage and may need time to see it as a healthy part of who they are. “….May my beloved come into his garden and eat its choice fruits” (Song of Solomon 4:16, NASB).
 Women need to meditate on being a sexual creature and talk with other women who are further along in this journey to learn how they can embrace their sensuality.
 They need to work through cognitions that may be causing inhibition, such as “sex is dirty, sex is a sin, Christians can’t be sexy,” etc. Learning how to embrace sensuality is essential because sexual inhibition will compromise their sexual pleasure and their husband’s.
 Married couples should spend time reflecting and discussing their experiences with sexuality growing up.
 What types of messages did they hear and what types of experiences did they have?
 Was sex portrayed as something beautiful or sinful?
 Was sex something to be cherished or something dirty?
 Understanding one another’s background and what has impacted their sexual development is essential to moving forward as a married unit in physical oneness.

-5-Wives need to realize sexuality is one of the most powerful ways to serve their husbands
+5-Wives need to realize sexuality is one of the most powerful ways to bless their marriage

 6-Wives need to have sex for the right reasons